ayyjohn/ayyjohn.github.io/_posts/2021-04-12-my-next-chapter.md

 ## Why I Left Dropbox

 *This is not a post for airing my grievances.
-If you're a current or perspective Dropbox employee and are concerned, feel free to reach out for a conversation.*
+If you're a current or prospective Dropbox employee and are concerned, feel free to reach out for a conversation.*

 That said, I'm more than comfortable sharing that the primary reason for leaving Dropbox was [their move to Virtual First](https://blog.dropbox.com/topics/company/dropbox-goes-virtual-first).
 Simply put, working remotely at Dropbox was not for me, and so once the announcement came out that the change was permanent, it was only a matter of time.